zainr6214/zainr6214.github.io/_posts/2018-11-28-zain-rafiuddin-site-launched.md

 Mid term question review

-The mid term question that i chose to review is question 13 version 2.
-On
+The mid term question that i chose to review is question 13 version 2 but on

-this specific question they asked what would be an appropriate name for the
+the original test booklet the number would be number 20 .
+On this specific question

-number data that would be divided by six becuase that would be their moon weight.
+they asked what would be an appropriate name for the number data that would be

+divided by six becuase that would be their moon weight.
 There were four anser choices wich

 included earth-weight,moon-weight and two other options that could be crossed